Banno/banno-powerons/withdraw-by-check/withdraw-by-check-json-contract.md

 - errorCode: error code generated (numeric)
 - loggingErrorMessage: Error message specific to the error code
+- displayErrorMessage: An array of up to 5 display lines.
+If included, this message will display in place of the hard-coded UX display message.

 **Error Code detail:**
 |Error Code| Logging Error Message Detail|